 - Ignore the oddballs for a minute.

 - Take an honest look at your sweater quantities.
 If you’ve fallen out of love for yourself, maybe they’d make a good sweater for someone else in your life?
 Do you have a knitting friend who might swoon over the gift of a sweater quantity of yarn?
-Could you donate it to a charitable auction or fund?
+Could you donate it to a charity auction or fund?

 - I’m a believer in the value of single skeins, but they are easier to use when they’re stored together.
 Create a bin just for the single ladies (and fellas) and put a tag on it so you know what’s what.
 This bin will be a great place to start when you’re ready to knit your next shawl.
 Or hat.
 Or mittens.